Category Archives: Disney

 Mary Poppins teaches the children to enjoy chores through tunes with the help of a kindly chimney sweep, Bert (Dick Van Dyke).

 Mary Poppins cheerily takes the children on several adventures teaching them valuable lessons along the way.
-The drama created involves light situations such as the irritable George threatening to fire the nanny because she is too cheerful, or a mini-scandal at the bank where George works.
+The drama involves light situations such as the irritable George threatening to fire the nanny because she is too cheerful, or a mini-scandal at the bank where George works.

 These side stories are trivial and non-threatening since the film is really about the antics of the magically odd nanny and her relationship with the children.